 - Yansoon: Yansun is an aniseed-flavored drink that is not only delicious but also beneficial for colds and throat difficulties.

-- KKhoshaf: This is a traditional Ramadan drink prepared mostly from dry brown dates, apricots, coconuts, dried figs, and raisins.
+- Khoshaf: This traditional Ramadan drink consists primarily of dry brown dates, apricots, coconuts, dried figs, and raisins.

-- Helba: Helba is a yellowish drink produced from fenugreek.
+- Helba: Vendors prepare Helba as a yellowish drink made from fenugreek.

-- Belila is created with wheat and heated milk.
+- Belila: Belila consists of wheat and heated milk.

-- Kerfa: Ground cinnamon is consumed as a tea, occasionally with milk.
+- Kerfa: People consume ground cinnamon as a tea, sometimes with milk.

-- Qamar al-Din is a drink made from slices of Qamar al-Din (apricots), sugar, and flower water, which is famous in Egypt.
-It is produced with the highest quality apricots.
-It is served chilled and is one of the characteristic drinks during the holy month of Ramadan.
+- Qamar al-Din: Vendors make this drink from slices of Qamar al-Din (apricots), sugar, and flower water, and it is famous in Egypt.
+Producers select the highest-quality apricots to create it.
+They serve it chilled, and it is one of the characteristic drinks during the holy month of Ramadan.

 - Homs Al-Sham: Homs Al-Sham is one of the most significant winter rituals, as well as the most vital hot drink since it is high in protein and helps regulate blood sugar.

-Most of these local Egyptian drinks on a trip to Egypt can be found in the local coffee shops and restaurants.
+You can find most of these local Egyptian drinks in the local coffee shops and restaurants during your trip to Egypt.